lq411122/fast-methods/README.md

 All routes are available on /docs or /redoc paths with Swagger or ReDoc.

 Project structure
-Files related to application are in the app directory. alembic is directory with sql migrations.
+Files related to application are in the app directory.
 Application parts are:

-models  - pydantic models that used in endpoints mongo   - databases in mongo api     - handlers for routes main.py - FastAPI application instance, CORS configuration and api router including
+models  - pydantic models that used in endpoints mongo   - databases in mongo api     - handlers for routes main.py - FastAPI application instance, api router including

-Todo
-make docker image